microsoft/dotnet/Documentation/compatibility/unexpected-invalidcastexception-from-invokemethod-activity-in-wf4.md

 ### Recommended Action

 This behavior was reverted in a .NET Framework 4.5 servicing release.
-Please update the .NET Framework 4.5 (or upgrade to .NET Framework 4.5.1 or later) to fix the issue.
+Update the .NET Framework 4.5 (or upgrade to .NET Framework 4.5.1 or later) to fix the issue.

 ### Affected APIs